Join a teaching union as a graduate

 Teaching is one of the most demanding professions around, so teachers should have access to guidance, support, and legal and professional advice if they need it.
 Trade unions provide these services and much more, including:

 - campaigning for better schools, resources and teacher to pupil ratios

 - working for a healthier and safer working environment

 - promoting equality in schools and other educational settings

-- providing high quality training and professional development for teachers
+- providing professional development for teachers

 - supporting members experiencing difficulties

 - campaigning for improved salaries, pensions and conditions of service.